 · Don’t respond to the questions of an immigration agent or provide any personal information.
 They may continue to ask you in a forceful, harassing or intimidating manner.
 You still have the right to remain silent.

 · If agents come to your home, ask that a search warrant be passed under your door or shown through a window.
 Do not open the door for them if they cannot show you a warrant signed by a judge.
 You lose certain rights by allowing agents in to your home.

 · Do not sign any document that you do not understand.
 Ask to speak with an attorney and for a hearing in immigration court before signing away any of your rights.

 · When possible, you should carry copies of proof you hold DACA, including photocopies of your work permit and the notice the government provided when it approved your DACA (a piece of paper titled “Form I-797C, Notice of Action”).
 Immigration officers are not supposed to arrest, detain, or deport you if you can prove you currently hold DACA, but it is not guaranteed.

 About Our Firm

 Litwin & Smith, San Francisco California Bay Area immigration attorneys have one compelling mission: Assist Investors, Employers, and Immigrants in obtaining their immigration goals.
 We have dedicated our careers to developing and maintaining expertise in immigration law and know how to assist immigrants to obtain legal status as they contribute to our nation’s diverse economy.
 We have successfully assisted our clients with their DACA and Advanced Parole filings.

-If you are interested in scheduling a consultation to discuss this action and how it applies to you, please contact our office at [email protected] or 888-344-0892 to schedule an appointment to meet with an attorney.
+If you are interested in scheduling a consultation to discuss this action and how it applies to you, please contact our office at or to schedule an appointment to meet with an attorney.